 Lake Casitas, located in Ventura County, is a man-made lake created by a dam.
 Like with many other reservoirs, a recreational area was created close to the lake shores.

-The recreational area can be seen as a mini city.
+The recreational area can be seen as a mini-city.
 It has 400 campsites, a café, a store and trailer storage.
 On top of that, there is a popular water park within the facilities.
 Make sure to reserve tickets in advancement since they sell out often.

 Activities: Camping, picnicking, fishing, boating, biking, hiking, water park, lazy river.
 Swimming in the lake is not allowed.

-Where to Eat: There is a café (breakfast and lunch) and store on-site.
+Where to Eat: There is a café (breakfast and lunch) and a store on-site.
 It is a good idea to bring snacks and drinks.

-Operating Hours: Daily use area is open 8:00 a.m. to 5:00 p.m., Waterpark is open from 11:00 a.m. to 7:00 p.m.
+Operating Hours: Daily use area is open from 8:00 a.m. to 5:00 p.m., Waterpark is open from 11:00 a.m. to 7:00 p.m.

 Distance from Santa Barbara: 27 miles